-Clammy Ground Cherry is an native perennial forb growing 1 to 2-1/2 feet high on stems where the upper part is covered with dense soft hair.
+Clammy Ground Cherry is a native perennial forb growing 1 to 2-1/2 feet high on stems where the upper part is covered with dense soft hair.
 Stems branch frequently, are erect initially but when later in fruit are generally decumbent.

-The leaves are larger, broadly ovate, with a pointed tip and a rounded to heart-shaped base leading to a stalk.
+The leaves are large, broadly ovate, with a pointed tip and a rounded to heart-shaped base leading to a stalk.
 The margins have irregular wavy teeth or may be entire.
 Both surfaces are densely hairy with fine white hair, some of which may be glandular.